edwinaquino/log-analysis-project/README.md

 # Logs Analysis Project

+The purpose of this app is to analyze data from a PostgreSQL database and to answer three questions

 ### Project Goal Questions
 1. What are the most popular three articles of all time?
 Which articles have been accessed the most?
 Present this information as a sorted list with the most popular article at the top.